igor11191708/coreml-stable-diffusion-swift-example/README.md

  ## How to use

-1. Put at least one your model bundle into the local model folder
+1. Put at least one of your model bundle into the local model folder
-2. Pick up a model from the list.
+2. Pick up the model that was placed at the local folder from the list.
 Click update button if you added a model while app was launched
 3. Enter a prompt or pick up a picture and press "Generate"

   ![The concept](https://github.com/The-Igor/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)